Niladri2003/Painting-Ecommerce/README.md

 ### Frontend: <br/>
 Frontend is the part of the platform where user interacts with most.
 It is the face of the platform.
-The frontend of this platform has this pages and functionality
+The frontend of this platform has this pages and functionality <br/>

--HomePage: This page will have a brief introduction to the platform, as well as some featured products.
+- HomePage: This page will have a brief introduction to the platform, as well as some featured products.

-Shop Page- category wise some top products are listed here.User can browse the products and click view more for more items.
+- Shop Page- category wise some top products are listed here.User can browse the products and click view more for more items.

-Shop list: This is the page where all the products are listed and a filter is given in left side to filter and sort the products.
+- Shop list: This is the page where all the products are listed and a filter is given in left side to filter and sort the products.
 All types of Filters are avilable to find your desired Product.

-Product Details Page: Where you can look closely about the product add to cart, buy now,Set Quantity,Add to favourite.
+- Product Details Page: Where you can look closely about the product add to cart, buy now,Set Quantity,Add to favourite.

-Cart Page-Add or remove items from Cart, Coupon apply feature and checkout
+- Cart Page-Add or remove items from Cart, Coupon apply feature and checkout

-Order: Here if you have any default address that will be fetched automatically if not then it will ask you to add one.
+- Order: Here if you have any default address that will be fetched automatically if not then it will ask you to add one.
 After that you can confirm Order.
-Account Section
+- Account Section <br/>
-    Order: Manage orders
+   - Order: Manage orders
-    Address:Add, Update,Delete address,Set default
+   - Address:Add, Update,Delete address,Set default
-    Password: Password Change
+   - Password: Password Change
-    Account:Delete your account
+   - Account:Delete your account
-About ,Contact Us page have usuaal functionality as they required.
+-About ,Contact Us page have usuaal functionality as they required.

-Data Models and Database Schema:
+Data Models and Database Schema: <br/>
 The back end of StudyNotion uses a range of data models and database schemas to manage data.
 Overall, the back-end of Trivart is designed to provide a robust and scalable solution for an Ecommerse platform, with a focus on security, reliability, and ease of use.
 ![Screenshot from 2024-08-16 02-08-16](https://github.com/user-attachments/assets/48ce7ba0-ff35-4497-be21-90ccbed8d860)